 Click Save Reservation Requirements.

 Preparing questions for Airbnb guests does not mean you will be interrogating them.
 There’s nothing worse than being a guest and feeling like you’re being interviewed for a job.
-So, keep that in mind when you’re planning to have a conversation with them.
+So, keep that in mind when you’re planning to converse with them.

-If you don’t know where to start, try these questions:
+If you don’t know where to start, here are some examples: